open-dynamic-robot-initiative/trifinger_simulation/docs/installation.md

 1. As part of a catkin workspace (recommended)
 2. As an isolated Python package using the setup.py

-In general, Option 1 should be preferred, ideally using Singularity to avoid any dependency issues.
-Only fall back to Option 2 if 1 does not work for some reason.

 Build using catkin
 ------------------